avlec/vulkanproject/README.md

-##Vulkan Project
+## Vulkan Project

-This documents an idiot, learning vulkan from the ground up following along with the book _Learning Vulkan_ by Parminder Singh
+This documents an idiot, learning the ropes to the Vulkan API from the ground up, with **_zero_** understanding of the material, following along with the book _Learning Vulkan_ by _Parminder Singh_

+Currently working on getting the basic understanding of the Vulkan API, and of graphics API concepts.

+### Plans for this Project
+Spend time developing a functional Vulkan enviornment which will eventually turn into a platform to develop a program/game of sorts.